Primary and Community Care (PACC) Mapping

 An analogous method to Team Mapping, PACC mapping is recognizable and fits similar engagement requirements with communities but at the systems level.
 We piloted an in-person PACC Mapping session in January 2020 with Nanaimo to help explore the gap in mental health and substance use (MHSU) services in the community.
 The discussions and prototype ideas from the session were used in subsequent service planning by the community.

 In response to the COVID-19 pandemic, we adapted our PACC Mapping method for virtual delivery.
 We conducted 5 virtual pilot sessions, and found PACC Mapping is well-suited to collaborative community planning and stakeholder engagement.
 Sessions focussed on planning and prototyping community-led solutions for primary care service gaps such as: Access to Care, Medically Complex Adults, Child & Youth Mental Health and Substance Abuse, and Adult Mental Health and Substance Use.
-We have also adapted PACC Mapping to support COVID-19 Immunization Planning and Uptake (see immPACC Workshop).
+We have also adapted PACC Mapping to support COVID-19 Immunization Planning and Uptake (see immPACC Mapping).

 Workstream Goals

-• To develop PACC Mapping materials and training materials for use in communities
+• To develop PACC Mapping materials and training materials for use in communities.

 Resources